Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 ### Dataset Overview
 #### Global Graphs
-- Contains data for Ethereum, Polygon, and BNB within the `global_graph` folder:
+- Contains data for Ethereum, Polygon, and BSC within the `global_graph` folder:
   - `{chain}_graph_more_than_1_ratio.csv`: Contains edges where the weight—indicative of transactional or interaction metrics—exceeds 1\%.
 This is the same as the setting of our experiments in the paper.
 In this file, contracts are denoted by numerical indices rather than traditional addresses.
   - `{chain}_contract_to_number_mapping.json`:  Maps each contract's address to a numerical index utilized in the global graph files, facilitating cross-reference and analysis.